 Dr Hannah Hewlett will be unavailable for appointments from the 13th December 2019.

 If you have been seeing Dr Hewlett, your care will be looked after by the other GPs.
 Please do let us know if there is someone that you would prefer to see and we’ll do our best to accommodate.

 This is a enormous waste of our resources and is contributing to longer than necessary wait times for appointments.
-If you are unable to attend an appointment, please let us know.
+If you are unable to attend an appointment, it really is important that you please let us know and with reasonable notice.

 We are improving access to appointments...

 From 01 October, GP and nurse appointments are now available during the evening and at the weekend for people across Coastal West Sussex.